FLAT OWNERS GUIDE TO EXTENDING THE LEASE

 - Expert evidence of the reasonable premium payable in any Tribunal proceedings

-The Valuation Date: The lease extension premium value is set on the date the Section 42 notice is served and any fluctuations in the market that may be relevant to value that occur after that date are to be disregarded.
+The lease extension premium value is set on the date the Section 42 Notice is served and any fluctuations in the market that may be relevant to value that occur after that date are to be disregarded.
 Therefore, it is not in the landlord’s interest to prolong the process of agreeing or determining the terms of the lease extension.

 LRHUDA 1993 provides qualifying leaseholders the ability to extend their lease on the following terms: